Kenishi/DroidNavi/pyqt-ui/src/README.txt

-Droid Navi v0.1 alpha
+Droid Navi v1.0

-DISCLAIMER: This is an alpha version of the software meaning there are still a large number of bugs as well
-	as very bland and clunky GUIs.
-This is not a final version of the software.
-Its a release to show off the basic functionality.
+This app is now closer to a beta.
+The UI has been greatly improved in both the android app and the PC version.
+Some bugs have been fixed and the application should shutdown without problems.

+Note on using on Mac: The app can work on Mac but OS X handles Apps slightly different and
+	I can't guarantee the app will shutdown cleanly on the Mac.
+Plus you will need to start it from Terminal.
+This is on my TODO list now.

 INSTALLATION
 ============
-1) Download the droidnavi-0.1-release.zip from GitHub.
+1) Download the droidnavi-1.0-release.zip from GitHub.
 	- Alternatively you can compile from the code on the hub.
 Please see the Repository README.md for instructions.
 2) Extract the zip into a folder.
 	- Inside you should find 2 folders. "android" and "desktop"
-3) Copy the droidnavi-android-0.1.apk to your phone and install it by running it.
+3) Copy the droidnavi-android-1.0.apk to your phone and install it by running it.
 	- Note: An explanation of why certain permissions are required by the app can be found in the main repository's README.md
 4) Go back to your computer and find the "desktop" folder again, run the DroidNavi.exe.